Trivadis/pgoperate/README.md

 ## Installation and upgrade

-To install pgOperate you need installer script `install_pgoperate.sh` and tar file with current version.
+To install pgOperate you need installer script `install_pgoperate.sh` and tar file with current version..

 Both files can be downloaded from directory `bundle`.